hyperledger/cello/docs/setup_master.md

 ### Pull from Dockerhub
 The build process is generally expensive so you may wanna just pull those images from Dockerhub.

-Run `cd scripts/master_node && bash download_images.sh` will pull the following images:
+Run `make dockerhub-pull` will pull the following images:

 * [hyperledger/cello-baseimage](https://hub.docker.com/r/hyperledger/cello-baseimage/): Base images for the service images.
 * [hyperledger/cello-engine](https://hub.docker.com/r/hyperledger/cello-engine/): Docker images for the engine service.